Jungian Psychology Unplugged:

 Psychological Types

-Jung's basic model; four functions and two attitude types; the role of the unconscious; persona and shadow
+Jung's basic model; four functions and two attitude types; the role of the

 Getting To Know Yourself

-archetypes and complexes; conflict; more on persona and shadow; the puer/puella syndrome
+archetypes and complexes; conflict; more on persona and shadow; the puer/puella

 The Unknown Other

-projection and identification; anima and animus; the challenge of relationship; intimacy with distance
+projection and identification; anima and animus; the challenge of relationship;

 Midlife Crisis

-neurosis and individuation; the purpose of neurosis; adaptation and breakdown; the self-regulation of the psyche
+neurosis and individuation; the purpose of neurosis; adaptation and breakdown;

 The Analytic Experience

-getting started; working on yourself; the hero's journey; the importance of dreams; active imagination
+getting started; working on yourself; the hero's journey; the importance of

 Psychological Development

-self-knowledge; personality and individuation; vocation and inflation; the religious dimension
+self-knowledge; personality and individuation; vocation and inflation; the

-Please see The Analytic Experience
+see The

 An excerpt from Jungian Psychology Unplugged, by Daryl Sharp